TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 1. Data that is directly entered by user.
 2. Data that is computed by the system.

-It would be cleaner to separate this data into distinct data structures, even though Rhetos supports working with mixed data structures when needed.
+It would be cleaner to separate this data into distinct entities, even though Rhetos supports working with mixed data when needed.
 For example it is possible to have an entity with some properties entered by user and some properties automatically computed.